Mirantis/hmc/README.md

 kubectl get template -n hmc-system -o go-template='{{ range .items }}{{ if eq .status.type "deployment" }}{{ .metadata.name }}{{ printf "\n" }}{{ end }}{{ end }}'
 ```

-For details about the `Template system` in HMC, see [Templates system](docs/templates/main.md#templates-system).

-If you want to deploy hostded control plate template, make sure to check additional notes on [Hosted control plane](docs/aws/hosted-control-plane.md).
+If you want to deploy hostded control plate template, make sure to check additional notes on Hosted control plane in 2A Docs, see [Documentation](#documentation).

 2. Create the file with the `ManagedCluster` configuration: